harshitahluwalia7895/faceRecognition/README.md

 # faceRecognition
-Basic facial recognition with OpenCV and a HaarCascade.
+Basic Facial Recognition with OpenCV and a HaarCascade.
 -By Harshit Ahluwalia